-Medical records for more than 61,000 cardiac patients left unsecured online
+Medical records for cardiac patients left unsecured online

 On August 2, a researcher contacted DataBreaches.net about a misconfigured Amazon s3 storage bucket they had discovered.
-The bucket contained more than 60,000 records, recently updated, with protected health information of patients seen by or involved with BioTel Heart cardiac data network.
+The bucket contained more than 10,000 files, recently updated, with protected health information of patients seen by or involved with BioTel Heart cardiac data network.

 Sometimes it is easy to figure out the likely owner of an Amazon storage bucket.
 Other times, it’s difficult or just downright impossible.
 This one was somewhat difficult to determine ownership for, even though they all related to BioTel Heart.